jzmini/docmost/README.md

 </p>

 ### License

+This fork maintains the same licensing as the original Docmost:
-Docmost core is licensed under the open-source AGPL 3.0 license.
+- Core features are licensed under the open-source AGPL 3.0 license
-Enterprise features are available under an enterprise license (Enterprise Edition).
+- Original Enterprise Edition features remain under their respective licenses

-All files in the following directories are licensed under the Docmost Enterprise license defined in `packages/ee/License`.
-  - apps/server/src/ee
-  - apps/client/src/ee
-  - packages/ee
+**Note**: While this fork removes license restrictions for functionality, it respects the original licensing terms.
+Users should review the original Docmost licensing for compliance.

 ### Contributing